A Broken and Contrite Heart God Will Not Despise

 He pours out his heart for this change in at least six ways.
 I can only draw your attention to them.
 The main point is: Forgiven people are committed to being changed by God.
 The adulterer, the murderer, the liar, the child molester hate what they were and set their faces like flint to be changed by God.

-4.1.
-He prays that God would confirm to him his election.
+First, he prays that God would confirm to him his election.
 Verse 11: “Cast me not away from your presence, and take not your Holy Spirit from me.”
 I know some say that Christians who are elect and secure in the sovereign grace of God should not pray like that because it implies you can lose your salvation.
 I don’t think so.

 When David or I pray, “Don’t cast me away, and don’t take your Spirit from me,” we mean: Don’t treat me as one who is not chosen.
 Don’t let me prove to be like one of those in Hebrews 6 who have only tasted the Holy Spirit.
 Don’t let me fall away and show that I was only drawn by the Spirit and not held by the Spirit.
 Confirm to me, O God, that I am your child and will never fall away.

-4.3.
-He prays for the joy of God’s salvation and for a spirit that is joyfully willing to follow God’s word and be generous with people rather than exploiting people.
+Third, he prays for the joy of God’s salvation and for a spirit that is joyfully willing to follow God’s word and be generous with people rather than exploiting people.
 Verse 8: “Let me hear joy and gladness; let the bones that you have broken rejoice.”
 Verse 12: “Restore to me the joy of your salvation, and uphold me with a willing spirit.”

 Is it not astonishing that nowhere in this Psalm does he pray directly about sex?
 It all started with sex, leading to deceit, leading to murder.
 Or did it?
 I don’t think so.
 Sigmund Freud may think that all our hang-ups start with sex.
 But David (speaking for God) does not see things that way.